gusfahmi/Social-Media-Downloader/README.md

 The project will start on 2020 port.

 ### Tutorial
-Every API url, should pass with x-www-form-urlencoded with key and value pair, Example:
+Every API url, should pass with x-www-form-urlencoded with key and value pair (POST METHOD), Example:
 ```sh
 url : https://www.youtube.com/watch?v=qyCn3APagyU
 ```